jaceflournoy/lufkinpd/README.md

 Mandatory:
 - Finish tidying/formatting After Hours Call-Out Forms
 - 911 Trouble Report - Ask What to do
-- GEO Base Report - Think of how to do it

 - Add email functionality for certain forms
 - Data validation
 - Reformat new forms and existing ones (text changes, possibly form layout)